 Let’s take a manufacturer’s employee training for example to see how to measure ROI for training following this methodology.

-The production supervisor requests training for ten staff with the goal to increase their productivity.
+The production supervisor requests training for ten staff with the goal of increasing their productivity.
 The total cost for this program is about $10,000.

-• In level 2, you’d test their skills before and after the training.
-The test can be a shoer practical demonstration that shows how staffs implement the trained skills in their work.
+- In level 2, you’d test their skills before and after the training.
+The test can be a shoer practical demonstration that shows how staff implement the trained skills in their work.

-• Level 3 requires you to track their actual performance in the workplace.
-For example, the staffs produce 35 products per hour after the training, compared to 30 products per hour before that.
+- Level 3 requires you to track their actual performance in the workplace.
+For example, the staff produce 35 products per hour after the training, compared to 30 products per hour before that.

 According to the result in level 3, the average productivity of each employee shows an improvement of 16,6%.

 An hourly rate of staff is $12 with an 8-hour working shift.
 So, the productivity increases by $1,593.6 per employee in 100 days.
-And the training results in $15,936 for ten staff who joins the training.
+The training results in $15,936 for ten staff who join the training.

 Use the standard ROI formula above to get your final answer: